 Carefully cover the surface, fill in any voids, and eliminate high areas.

 Allow the plaster to dry for at least 24 hours before proceeding to go to the finishing step.

 Venetian plasters final finish touch

-The top of coat Venetian plaster will add durability to the surface and is particularly recommended for rooms with high humidity (like bathrooms) and high traffic.
+The top of coat plaster will add durability to the surface and is particularly recommended for rooms with high humidity (like bathrooms) and high traffic.